Spimy/ImageBlender/README.md

 # ImageBlender
-A simple Python program that merges two pictures together like the app "Layout" does.
-Made this to ease my life since I don't want to manually merge all my images manually using "Layout" so this program does it all for me at the click of a button in a specific directory.
+A simple Python program that merges two pictures together, basically a collage automation.
+Made this to ease my life since I don't want to manually merge all my images manually using so this program does it all for me at the click of a button in a specific directory.
 It also adds a watermark of your Instagram tag.

 ### **Setup**
 - Install Python3: https://www.python.org/